 B.A.
 (Land Management) Zhejiang University, 2011.

-Fang, L., Tian, C. The Effect of Quota as a Tool for Urban Containment.
-Landscape and Urban Planning, online first.
-(Best Paper Award at the Global Chinese Real Estate Congress Annual Conference)
+Fang, L., Tian, C. Construction Land Quotas as a Tool for Managing Urban Expansion.
+Landscape and Urban Planning, 2020, 195, 103727.
+Best Paper Award at the Global Chinese Real Estate Congress Annual Conference.

 Fang, L. Manufacturing Clusters and Firm Innovation.
 Economic Development Quarterly, 2019, 33(1), 321–354.